Roaches cross-validation case study

 The posterior marginals for negative-binomial part are similar to marginals in the plain negative-binomial model.
 The marginal effects for the logistic part have opposite sign as the logistic part is modelling the extra zeros.

 The treatment effect is now divided between negative-binomial and logistic part.
-We can use the model to make predictions for the expected number of roaches given treatment and no-treatment.
+We can use the model to make predictions for the expected number of roaches given treatment and no-treatment to get one marginal posterior to examine.

 Expectations of posterior predictive distributions given treatment=0 and treatment=1